cberner/cberner-com/hugo/content/post/2012-02-26-git-revision-numbers-for-setuptools-packages.md

 categories:
   - Python
 comments: false
+description: Adding snapshot versions to setuptools packages from SVN is easy.
+This post describes how to do it in GIT too.

 ---
-Add snapshot versions to your setuptools packages from SVN is easy, using the `tag_svn_revision = true` options in setup.cfg.
+Adding snapshot versions to your setuptools packages from SVN is easy, using the `tag_svn_revision = true` options in setup.cfg.
 However, getting this working for GIT proved to be more difficult, as there's no built in support.
 However, I finally settled on a bash script that does the job quite nicely.

 ```bash
 now=`date +%s`